- About Us

 A good credit history and credit score, on the other hand, can pave the way to better jobs, lower interest rates and asset building.
 That’s why Toledo LISC FOCs work closely with clients to remedy expensive debt and set up manageable payment plans that help grow a healthy credit rating.

-44% of participants receiving all 3 bundled services offered at the FOCs achieved a key financial outcome in - a major feat for a majority of these participants who were living below the poverty line upon enrollment!
+In 2018, 42% of participants receiving all 3 bundled services offered at the FOCs achieved a key financial outcome - a major feat for a majority of these participants who were living below the poverty line upon enrollment!
 Key outcomes among these participants include: